 - WorkSafe Victoria Inspectors - How Inspectors support and enforce health and safety at work.
 Revised April 2012

-- How inspectors deal with specific issues - This 2016 document provides information about how WorkSafe OHS inspectors deal with specific issues when performing their functions, including investigating a disputed or non-complied with PIN.
+- Overview of how inspectors deal with specific issues - This document provides information about how WorkSafe OHS inspectors deal with specific issues when performing their functions, including investigating a disputed or non-complied with PIN.